EC-Release/oci/k8s/README.md

       # the vln setting only valid when agent mode "-mod" is either "client" or "gw:client"
       vln:
         enabled: false
         # the remote keypair indicates the vlan deployment strategy.
-When set to true, the vlan setup will ignore the "ips" setting, and instead simulate the "ports" via a series of service/pod remotely for the client application.
-Otherwise the setup will employ the plugin with the ips/ports setting, and have a direct interaction with the local loopback interface at the parental pod.
+When set to true,
+        # the vlan setup will ignore the "ips" setting, and instead simulate the "ports" via-
+        # a series of service/pod remotely for the client application.
+        # Otherwise the setup will employ the plugin with the ips/ports setting, and have a direct-
+        # interaction with the local loopback interface at the parental pod.
         remote: true
         ports: [8000,8001,8002,8003]
         ips: ["10.10.10.0/30","8.8.8.100","8.8.8.101","8.8.8.102"]